Visual Designer Job Description

 • You have knowledge of typography, grid systems, color theory and layout.

-• You have a passion for brand building.
+• You have a passion for brand-building.

 • You have the ability to maintain and evolve design systems.

-• You're capable of using drawing applications to design original graphics - You're familiar with design software and technologies (such as InDesign, Illustrator, Dreamweaver, Photoshop).
+• You're familiar with commonly used design software and technologies (such as InDesign, Illustrator, Dreamweaver, Photoshop).

 • You have excellent communication skills.